What does a right of first refusal generally mean?

 Example:

-Imagine a situation where more than one person owns land under such a regime, for example, Mr. Peter and Mr. Paul.
-Mrs. Eva, who owns the building, would have to offer the building to both Mr. Peter and Mr. Pavel under the pre-emption right if it were sold.
+Imagine a situation where more than one person owns the land under such a regime, for example, Mr. Peter and Mr. Paul.
+Mrs. Eva, who owns the building, would have to offer the building to both Mr. Peter and Mr. Pavel under the right of first refusal in the event of a sale.
 However, if Mr. Petr was not interested in the building, Mr. Pavel could buy the whole building himself, still under the pre-emption right.
 Therefore, even if Mr Peter is not interested, Mrs Eva may not sell the building to a stranger.

 The right of pre-emption in the above-mentioned form also belongs to a legal person, or perhaps to the state, which can exercise it through the State Land Office (formerly known as the Land Fund).
 This occurs similarly in a situation where the state owns a certain piece of land on which a foreign building is located.